shimion/builder/inc/class/readme.txt

 * Enhancement: Column width is now disabled if there is only 1 column
 * Change: Added H1 & removed H6
 * Fixed: Buttons styling so that they won't get line breaks inside.
 * Fixed: White screen of death when NextGen is turned on.
-Weird because PBS just triggered NextGen to output an error message, but there are no actual errors encountered.
+Weird because nhb just triggered NextGen to output an error message, but there are no actual errors encountered.
 * Fixed: Rendered empty shortcodes now indicate that they're empty and are now clickable / editable.
 * Fixed: Now hides screen reader text (e.g. modal close button text)